 - accommodation, internal transport, vaccinations, visas and meal allowances.

 The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people.
 Successful applicants must have an up-to-date passport with at least six month’s validity.

-Applications are invited from individual journalists and media organisations.
+Applications are opened in the second half of each year and applicants are invited from individual journalists and media organisations.
 Applicants must be Australian citizens resident in Australia or Indonesian citizens resident in Indonesia.